Canons Park: Etymology and history

 Canons Drive follows the original path of the entrance to James Brydges' house, retaining the two large pillars which acted as gateposts where it met the Edgware Road.
 The remains of a second, raised, carriageway running from Cannons can be traced through Canons Park in the direction of Whitchurch Lane.
-A 7 acre lake and separate duck pond also formed part of the original Cannons Estate and survive within the boundaries of the Canons Drive residential area.
+A 7 acre lake and a separate duck pond also formed part of the original Cannons Estate and survive within the boundaries of the Canons Drive residential area.

 Canons Park

 Canons Park, 18 ha in size, is listed as Grade II on the Register of Parks and Gardens.
-The designation recognises features surviving from the ducal park (including two lakes, the Basin Lake and the Seven Acre Lake) as well as more recent features.
-The park contains several listed buildings.
+The designation recognises features surviving from the ducal park (including two lakes, the Basin Lake and the Seven Acre Lake.

 The King George V Memorial Garden is a walled garden in the park.
 This area was originally part of the duke's kitchen gardens and was re-designed in the 1930s, after the park became public.
 The garden reflects the 1930s period, with a structure of evergreens highlighted by seasonal displays.
 It features a central square pool surrounded by a raised terrace with steps, formal flower beds and a pavilion.
-In 2006-7 the garden and the park were restored with support of the Heritage Lottery Fund.
+In 2006-7 the garden and the park were restored with the support of the Heritage Lottery Fund.